George Whitefield: Advocate of slavery

-Campaign against cruel treatment of slaves
+On the Excesses of Slavery

-In 1740, during his second visit to America, Whitefield published "an open letter to the planters of South Carolina, Virginia, and Maryland" chastising them for their cruelty to their slaves.
+In 1740, during his second visit to America, Whitefield published "an open letter to the planters of South Carolina, Virginia, and Maryland "chastising them for their cruelty to their slaves.
 He wrote, "I think God has a Quarrel with you for your Abuse of and Cruelty to the poor Negroes."
 Furthermore, Whitefield wrote: "Your dogs are caressed and fondled at your tables; but your slaves who are frequently styled dogs or beasts, have not an equal privilege."
 However, Whitefield "stopped short of rendering a moral judgment on slavery itself as an institution".

 Whitefield is remembered as one of the first to preach to slaves.
 Some have claimed that the Bethesda Orphanage "set an example of humane treatment" of black people.
 Phillis Wheatley (1753–1784), who was a slave, wrote a poem "On the Death of the Rev. Mr. George Whitefield" in 1770.
 The first line calls Whitefield a "happy saint".